joelodom/mongodb-queryable-encryption/README.md

 5. Use `equality-query` to demonstrate an equality query on encrypted data.

+6. Use `age-query` to demonstrate a range query on encrypted data.

 **TODO: This demo is underwhelming right now.
 I need to make it tell a story.
 I could also add client-side schema validation.
-And range encryption.
+More interesting queries.
 Lots to do...**

 ## Closing thoughts